websauna/websauna/docs/source/reference/glossary.rst

     JSONB
         A :term:`PostgreSQL` column type to store JSON structured data. `Read more <https://www.compose.io/articles/is-postgresql-your-next-json-database/>`__.

+    Less
+        Less is a :term:`CSS` pre-processor, meaning that it extends the CSS language, adding features that allow variables, mixins, functions and many other techniques that allow you to make CSS that is more maintainable, themable and extendable. `Read more <http://lesscss.org/>`__.

     model
         A model is a Python class describing :term:`persistent` data structure.
 A model provides convenient Python API to manipulate your data, so that save and load it into a :term:`database`. :doc:`More information <../narrative/modelling/models>`.